nwalter08/SimpleTwitterReverseAuth/README.md

 The variable tempAcc is a varible I created earlier, you have to insert your own ACAccount here.

 Also for my project, I had a class varible where I store the user's OAuth information in a NSDictionary.
 That's why assigned the NSMutableDictionary to self.oauthValues.
 You can handle this data however you'd like.

+Lastly, the ABOAuthCore is not ARC.
+Look here for help if you need to get these working. http://maniacdev.com/2012/01/easily-get-non-arc-enabled-open-source-libraries-working-in-arc-enabled-projects/

 This is my first attempt at putting some of my work out in the open.
 Please leave any feedback and add input where you'd like.